FINMA as Regulator of the Banking Sector

 Banks under Foreign Control

-If a Swiss-controlled bank passes under foreign control as a result of the acquisition of the participation, it must require an additional licence from FINMA.
-A new additional licence is also required in case of any change in a qualified participation held by a foreigner in a foreign-controlled bank.
+If a Swiss-controlled bank passes under foreign control as a result of the acquisition of a participation, it must require an additional licence from FINMA.
+A new additional licence is also required if there is any change in a qualified participation held by a foreigner in a foreign-controlled bank.
 A bank is under foreign control if foreigners holding qualified participations directly or indirectly hold more than half of the voting rights, or if the bank is controlled in any other way by foreigners.
 A "foreigner" is either a physical person who has neither Swiss nationality nor a type C Swiss residence permit, or a legal entity whose registered office is located abroad or that is controlled directly or indirectly by foreigners.

 The granting of the additional licence is subject to the following conditions: